top of page

 Family System Health: The Fourth Dimension of Wellness

-Your family system can include one or more of the following:
+Your family system can include:

-• Your Present Household: Individuals you reside with.
+• Current Household: individuals you live with.

 Signs of Poor Family Health

-Signs that you may have unhealthy family dynamics include:
+Warning signs of unhealthy family dynamics include:

-• Unfair division of household chores
+• Unequal division of household duties

-• Communication patterns that increase rather than decrease stress
+• Communication patterns that exacerbate stress

-• Mismatched expectations about roles or responsibilities
+• Mismatched expectations regarding roles or responsibilities

 Improving Family Health

-You can improve family health by:
+You can enhance family health by:

 Relationship Health: The Fifth Dimension of Wellness